pay-theory/pay-theory-docs/API/RECURRING.md

 ```

 **`recurring_id`: String**
-The PayTheory unique identifier assigned to the recurring payment.
+The Pay Theory unique identifier assigned to the recurring payment.

 **`merchant_uid`: String**
-The PayTheory unique identifier assigned to the merchant that the recurring payment belongs to.
+The Pay Theory unique identifier assigned to the merchant that the recurring payment belongs to.

 **`payor`: Payor**
 The payor that the recurring payment belongs to.
 Refer to the [Payor](payor) for more info.